narinzar/python-project-template/ReadME.md

 # Python Project Template

-This is a basic template for Python projects, set up with a virtual environment and dependency management.
-It works across Windows, Linux, and macOS systems.
-Uses uv (Ultra Fast) for dependency installation with modern Python packaging.
-Use the provided scripts to set up the virtual environment, install dependencies, and manage your project.
+This is a modern Python project template using UV (Ultra Fast) for project and dependency management.
+It provides a streamlined setup process that works across Windows, Linux, and macOS systems.
+UV offers 10-100x faster package installation compared to pip while maintaining full compatibility with the Python ecosystem.

 ## Setup Instructions